TomParisDE/tp-twitch-widget/readme.txt

 == Description ==

-The TomParis Twitch Widget for WordPress plugin allows you to show your visitors your online or offline status from your twitch stream.
+The TomParisDE Twitch Widget for WordPress plugin allows you to show your visitors your online or offline status from your twitch stream.
 You can also enter a lot more stream channels if your are a fansite or a clan.

 = Features =